Apply for British Passport

 How much does a British passport cost?

-The current costs for British passports are as follow:
+From 2 February 2023, the costs for British passports are as follows:

 I am from the EU, how does Brexit affect my eligibility for a British passport?